Does your site pass the Google mobile site speed test?

 In other words, I just slapped a pile of big images on a page and published it.
 (The images were courtesy of Pixabay, so they didn’t need creative commons attribution.)

-The page was so big that I can’t show you an image.
+The page was so big that I couldn’t show you an image.
 So, I will show it to you in a video.

 When I tested the page on Google, this was the result.